CNR-ISMAR/tools4msp/docs/modules/muc/index.rst

 Aim of the module
 -------------------

-The MUS module allows to assess and map maritime use conflicts.
+The MUC module allows to assess and map maritime use conflicts.
 Conflicts (MUC) are defined as the constraints creating disadvantages to maritime activities located in a given sea area.
 The method applied is in line with COEXIST Project methodology (Gramolini